yilinTay1/RP_FYP_AY2020/README.md

 # PPET_IoT
-This repository is for the PPET Final Year Project (FYP) in AY2020 Semester 1.
+This repository is for Republic Polytechnic Final Year Project (FYP) in AY2020 Semester 1.

 IoT development and deployment using Node-RED on a Raspberry Pi.